 7. Make A Promise

 Make a deal with yourself to not procrastinate when it comes to the morning workout.
-A lot of people feel that there is a
+A lot of people feel that there is a much bigger chance of ending up skipping a workout if they press snooze.

 Working out in the morning is an excellent way to get energized for the rest of day.
 If you are still having trouble getting out of bed in the morning, think about that feeling of accomplishment and the confidence boost you will get when you finish.
 If that doesn’t work either, think of the warm, delicious breakfast that you will reward yourself with when you have sweated it out!